 What you may want to think about

-Some property investors choose to have loans with multiple lenders rather than go through a single lender and cross collateralise.
-This is because they feel going through one lender for their properties gives that lender too much power.
+Some property investors choose to have loans with multiple lenders rather than go through a single lender and cross-collateralise.
+This is because they may feel going through one lender for their properties gives that lender too much power.

-Cross collateralisation can provide some benefits, however it’s important for you to weigh up the risks and even consider seeking financial advice to help determine what loan structure suits your circumstances or preferences.
+Cross-collateralisation can potentially provide some benefits, but it’s important to carefully weigh up the risks, and to consider seeking financial advice to help determine the loan structure that suits your circumstances or preferences.
 One way to get started could be to compare investment home loans with Canstar.